Donate now

 Team Leader: Inge Huybrechts

-The overall goal of this team is to leverage lifestyle research (e.g. nutrition, physical activity, sedentary behavior, sleep, and stress research) to enhance the understanding of the causes of lifestyle-related cancers and identify pathways to prevention.
-A major focus of the team is the development and dissemination of innovative methods of exposure assessment as well as sustainable evidence-based lifestyle interventions that will help researchers and other relevant stakeholders to support their communities with tailored lifestyle recommendations and effective behaviour change strategies for cancer prevention.
+The overall goal of the Sustainable Lifestyle and Cancer Team is to conduct epidemiological research to investigate the role of nutrition, physical activity, sedentary behaviour, sleep, and stress in the incidence of cancer and to identify pathways to prevention.
+A major focus of the Team is the development of innovative methods for exposure assessment, and the conduct of sustainable evidence-based lifestyle interventions to inform tailored lifestyle recommendations for cancer prevention.
 This is achieved through three integrated objectives:

-• enhancement of databases of current epidemiological studies with innovative lifestyle behaviour indicators to enable cutting-edge research on understudied lifestyle concepts (e.g. food biodiversity and processing, meal timing, circadian rhythm, and stress);
+• enhancing databases of existing epidemiological studies with innovative lifestyle indicators to investigate cutting-edge research on lifestyle indicators (e.g. food biodiversity, food processing, meal timing, circadian rhythm, and stress);

-• development of new observational studies (cohort and case–control design) in high-, middle-, and low-income settings, considering the emerging lifestyle transitions, to elucidate causal relationships between lifestyle behaviours and cancer risk (e.g. IARC-International Initiative for Pediatrics and Nutrition [IIPAN] programme on nutrition and childhood cancer); and
+• developing observational studies (with cohort and case–control designs) in high-, middle-, and low-income settings, to evaluate populations undergoing lifestyle transitions and elucidate causal relationships between lifestyle behaviours and cancer risk; and

-• development of sustainable cost-effective and wide-reaching lifestyle behaviour change interventions, and evaluation of their efficacy for cancer prevention; these intervention strategies make use of teachable moments, such as during cancer screening, to reach high-risk population groups during periods when they may be more receptive and motivated for lifestyle behaviour changes (e.g. the LIFE-SCREEN intervention currently being evaluated in the colorectal cancer screening programme in France).
+• developing sustainable, cost-effective, and wide-reaching lifestyle behaviour change interventions, and evaluating their efficacy for cancer prevention; these intervention strategies make use of teachable moments, such as during cancer screening, to reach high-risk population groups during periods when they may be more receptive and motivated for lifestyle behaviour changes.

 Team Leader: Heinz Freisling

-This team investigates how nutrition, obesity, and metabolic dysfunction interact with cardiometabolic diseases, including cardiovascular diseases and type 2 diabetes, in relation to cancer incidence.
-The co-occurrence of chronic diseases in individuals, such as cardiometabolic diseases and cancer, defined as multimorbidity, is becoming increasingly common.
+The Nutrition, Cancer, and Multimorbidity Team investigates how nutrition, obesity, and metabolic dysfunction interact with cardiometabolic diseases, including cardiovascular diseases and type 2 diabetes, in relation to cancer incidence.
+The co-occurrence of chronic diseases in individuals, including cardiometabolic diseases and cancer, defined as multimorbidity, is becoming increasingly common.
 Multimorbidity could be due to common risk factors among chronic conditions, such as obesity, physical inactivity, or unhealthy diets, but it could also be caused by shared biological pathways.
 Furthermore, metabolic consequences of cardiometabolic diseases may have incremental impacts on cancer risk.
-However, these interrelationships still need to be elucidated in robust population-based settings.
-The role of lifestyle factors and the occurrence of morbid conditions that affect survival in people living with cancer is also an area of research for the team.
+However, these interrelationships still need to be elucidated in population-based settings.
+The role of lifestyle factors and the occurrence of morbid conditions that affect survival in people living with cancer is also an area of research for the Team.

 Close Reading Mode